Getting started

 pass

-This template is similar to the one in the PythonCreator transformer.
+This template is similar to the one in the PythonCreator transformer and also uses the BaseTransformer.
 The difference is that its input() method receives an FMEFeature as an argument.
 Each feature entering the PythonCaller’s input port is passed to the input() method in the PythonCaller, where it can be worked with. self.pyoutput() then emits the feature from the PythonCaller’s output port.

 Though the PythonCaller is intended for manipulating existing features in a pipeline, it’s also possible to use it to create new features, just like PythonCreator. self.pyoutput() can be called multiple times in order to emit more than one feature for each feature entering the input port.
 The same feature can also be emitted multiple times: each feature from the output port is a copy.